0 - Clan Amir: About Berant and Story List

 Should an appointed person step down during their term in either house the eligible person with the next most points is appointed.
 This discourages whimsical or politically motivated resignations.

 Parliament controls all of the lands that aren’t Royal Reserves or Tribal Lands.
 The Parliament controls and manages the Army, which can’t exceed eight percent of the population.
 It appoints the magistrates and judges for the legal system.
 There is a special body established to review on the eligibility of judges which also provides advice to the Tribal Councils on the suitability of the people selected to be Amur Elder (Wise Elder) of that tribe.
 The Amur Elder is the equivalent to the Chief Justice for their tribe.

 The Berant Constitution is quite clear about the Parliament being there solely to allow the people to govern and administer internal matters.
-Since international affairs are nothing to do with self-administration or self-government those powers are retained by the King to limit the risks of foreign groups ‘buying’ the parliament and giving the country away.
-Many professional politicians who see the power politicians have in other countries, and how their power in Berant is limited, get very upset about the powers the King retains, and they seek ways to increase their powers by getting them from the King.
+Since International affairs are nothing to do with self-administration or self-government those powers are retained by the King to limit the risks of foreign groups ‘buying’ the Parliament and giving the country away.
+Many professional politicians get very upset about the powers the King retains when they see the power politicians have in other countries and how their power in Berant is limited.
+Thus they seek ways to increase their powers by getting them from the King.